Product Line Engineering Defined

 Systems and Software Product Line Engineering, abbreviated as Product Line Engineering (or PLE for short), refers to the engineering of a portfolio of related products using a shared set of engineering assets and an efficient means of production.

+A product line is defined as a family of similar products or systems with variations in features and functions.
 Each product is described by giving a list of its features: "A prominent or distinctive user-visible aspect, quality, or characteristic of a software system or systems".
 Features are used to express product differences in all lifecycle phase artifacts.
 This streamlines the engineering process and lets all stakeholders speak the same language.

-In the factory paradigm, we need a way to describe what product we're building, so the shared assets (requirements, designs, code, test cases, user manuals, etc.) can be configured appropriately.
+In the PLE Factory paradigm, we need a way to describe what product we're building, so the shared assets (requirements, designs, code, test cases, user manuals, etc.) can be configured appropriately.
 Rather than adopt a different "language" and mechanism for each artifact (for example, compiler directives for code, attributes for requirements, text variables for documents, and so forth), we uses a small and consistent set of variation mechanisms for all of the artifacts.